conestack/treibstoff/docs/source/ajax.rst

   defined.
 This is in particular useful if the operation target contains request parameters but the path should not.

-The following example add an ajax action operation to the browser histroy stack:
+The following example add an Ajax action operation to the browser histroy stack:

 .. code-block:: html